-The Parent is a guarantor for its subsidiary's liabilities to a related party in the amount of RUB 18,503 million or USD 299 million at the exchange rate at the reporting date.
+The Parent is a guarantor for its subsidiary's liabilities to a related party in the amount of RUB 21,659 million or USD 293 million at the exchange rate at the reporting date.

-During the reporting period, the Parent concluded a financial guarantee contract with PJSC VTB Bank with regard to the liabilities of a related party in the total amount of EUR 267 million, or RUB 18,524 million at the exchange rate as at the reporting date (the underlying liability is to be repaid by 2027).
-The financial guarantee was recorded in these consolidated financial statements at the fair value of RUB 179 million (Notes 14 and 26).
+The Parent issued a financial guarantee for a related party to PJSC VTB Bank in the total amount of EUR 267 million or RUB 24,225 million at the exchange rate as at the reporting date (the underlying liability is to be repaid by 2027).
+This financial guarantee is recorded in these consolidated financial statements in Other long-term liabilities in the amount of RUB 257 million (Note 26).

-In December 2019, the Parent together with several subsidiaries issued a RUB 72,000 million guarantee for Russneft Cyprus Limited (a subsidiary) to JSC VTB Capital under the forward contract to purchase preference shares of PJSC "RussNeft" in 2026.
+The Parent together with several subsidiaries issued a RUB 72,000 million guarantee for Russneft Cyprus Limited (a subsidiary) to JSC VTB Capital under the forward contract to purchase preference shares of PJSC "RussNeft" in 2026.
 Simultaneously, the Parent issued a guarantee to LLC Business-Finance to pay, upon its request, RUB 23,000 million (within a guarantee limit) for a related party.